Institution / private strategy mode

 TTOProgram lead

-Frame clearly
+Frame the asset clearly

-Diagnose route
+Diagnose route quality